astriaorg/astria/crates/astria-proto/README.md

 to this repository and no extra tools are needed to encode to/decode from protobuf.

-Only when changing protobuf definitions (which is done by running running an integration test) is extra tooling required.
+Only when changing protobuf definitions and regenerating the Rust code from these (which is done by running an integration test) is extra tooling required.
 See below.

 ## Modifying existing and adding new protobuf